 Midtown Center for Boys

-Midtown Center for boys has spent half a century helping young boys become successful students, sons, and men.
+Midtown Center for boys has spent more than half a century helping young boys become successful students, sons, and men.
 Its carefully designed programs provide a combination of academic support, character development, and fun!

-Midtown Center for girls celebrates 100% high school graduation and college enrollment since 2000 serving students and parents from low-income families in the city of Chicago!
+Midtown Center for boys celebrates 100% high school graduation and college enrollment since 2000 serving students and parents from low-income families in the city of Chicago!

 At Midtown, we work closely with each boy's parents to ensure that he can become the best version of himself.
 Learn more about Midtown's Programs!